• Skip to main content

 Highlights

-Manchester, the largest city in the north of England and the third largest city in England (very close in population to Birmingham), offers a multitude of compelling reasons for investors, with affordable house prices and strong rental yields compared to many of the southern areas of England.
+Manchester City offers a multitude of compelling reasons for investors, with affordable house prices and strong rental yields compared to many areas across England (especially the midlands and south).

 Average house prices £